2002 Pacific typhoon season: Tropical Storm Tapah (Agaton)

-The first storm of the season was Tropical Storm Tapah, which formed on January 9 near Palau.
+The first storm of the season formed on January 9 near Palau.
 It developed from the monsoon trough and was first observed by the JTWC two days before its formation.
 The system initially consisted of an area of convection with a weak circulation, located in an area of weak wind shear.
-On January 10, the JMA classified the system as a tropical depression, the same day that the JTWC initiated advisories on Tropical Depression 01W and PAGASA classified it as "Agaton".
+On January 10, the JMA classified the system as a tropical depression.
+On that same day, the JTWC initiated advisories on the depression and designated it 01W, while PAGASA assigned it the local name Agaton.
 The storm moved west-northwestward due to a ridge to the north, and the system gradually became better organized.
-On January 12, the JMA upgraded the depression to Tropical Storm Tapah, and later that day estimated peak winds of 75 kph.
-Around that time, Tapah developed an eye feature beneath its convection, prompting both the JTWC and PAGASA to estimate peak winds of 95 kph.
-An approaching trough weakened the ridge, which turned the storm to the northwest.
-Due to increasing wind shear, convection gradually weakened, and the JMA downgraded Tapah to a tropical depression on January 13; however, other agencies maintained the system as a tropical storm.
-The next day, Tapah dissipated along the eastern coast of Luzon in the Philippines.
+On January 12, the JMA upgraded the depression into a tropical storm and named it Tapah.
+Later that day, the agency estimated Tapah's sustained winds of 75 kph.
+Around that time, Tapah developed an eye feature beneath its convection, prompting both the JTWC and PAGASA to upgrade its sustained winds intensity to a peak of 95 kph.
+An approaching trough weakened the ridge, which drifted the storm northwest.
+Due to increasing wind shear, convection gradually weakened, and the JMA downgraded Tapah to a tropical depression on January 13; however, other agencies maintained the system at tropical storm status.
+Tapah dissipated along the eastern coast of Luzon in the Philippines on the following day.

 Typhoon Mitag (Basyang)

-Typhoon Mitag developed from a trough near the equator on February 25 near the Federated States of Micronesia (FSM).
+The typhoon originated from a trough near the equator on February 25, near Micronesia.
 It moved westward through the archipelago and intensified into a typhoon, before passing near Yap on March 2.
 High winds and heavy rainfall affected the state, causing an islandwide power outage and destroying hundreds of houses.
 Mitag severely damaged crops, resulting in food shortages.
 The rainfall and storm surge flooded much of the coastline as well as Yap's capital, Colonia.
 Damage totaled $150 million, mostly to crops.
 There was one death related to the storm's aftermath.